-Capello() and Haymaker() (Vicia villosa ssp. dasycarpa)
+Capello() and Haymaker() - Vicia villosa ssp. dasycarpa

-Description: oblong, narrow leaves with medium-green foliage.
-Purple flowers, with pink inner, on stalks longer than the leaf.
-Short, beaked pods containing darkbrown, globular seed, which is bright yellow when split.
-Seed size: 4.5 g/100 seeds.
-Moderately hard-seeded.
+Description - oblong, narrow leaves with medium green foliage.
+Purple flowers with pink inner on stalks longer than the leaf.
+Short, beaked pods containing dark brown, globular seed, which are bright yellow when split.
+Seed size is 4.5 g/100 seeds.
+Moderately hard seeded.

-Haymaker() and Capello() are selected softseed varieties from Namoi.
-They are lower in grain yield but much higher in dry matter production than Common vetch varieties in rainfall areas of >450 mm per year.
-These two varieties are very good for hay and silage production in areas where there is >400 mm of annual rainfall.
+Haymaker^(b) and Capello^(b) are selected soft seed varieties from Namoi.
+They are lower in grain yield but are much higher in dry matter production than Common vetch varieties in rainfall areas of more than 450 mm per year.
+These two varieties are very good for hay and silage production in areas where there is more than 400 mm of annual rainfall.